aturon/aturon.github.io/_posts/2018-06-18-listening-part-3.md

 [twitter]: https://twitter.com/aaron_turon/status/1008153135515222017

-I don't think it's the job of the Rust Teams to seek *compromise*, which is a recipe for design by committee; we need a strong, coherent vision at the end of the day.
-I think we should be *convinced*, at least enough to see the margin of difference as small.
+I don't think it's the job of the Rust Teams to seek a *compromise solution*, which is a recipe for design by committee; we need a strong, coherent final design.
+I think we should be *convinced* that the solution is within striking distance of the best for our [plural community][last post].
 And thus the role of the RFC process is precisely to facilitate deep digging, to explore ideas, tradeoffs and constraints and look for the option that genuinely seems best.

 ## Lived experience; active listening